 One load of deportees was sent via the “Dunera” to be interned at “Camp Seven”, near the Southern NSW town of Hay.
 Although early Australian newspaper reports portrayed the internees as being “dangerous”, historical...read more

 The Provincial and Surban Bank (P&S Bank) opened for business on November 26th, 1872 at 165 Smith Street in Collingwood (Melbourne, Victoria).
 Three years of poor results right from the outset meant that a portion of the P&S Bank's capital had to be written off not long after it was established.

 Management then changed to Mr Richard Willis, a gentleman who until that stage in his career had apparently been a cordial manufacturer.
-With a background such as that, it is perhaps unsurprising that it was proven later that Willis was "ignorant of even...read more
+With a background...read more

 To many collectors, 2013 marks a hundred years since Australia’s first notes were issued.
 The “Treasury” series of Commonwealth notes have long been regarded by the vast majority of Australian note collectors as the first notes issued by Australia’s Commonwealth government.

 Knowledgable collectors are aware that the Treasury notes are not the first - the Type I superscribed notes that were issued from 1910 is the first series of Australian notes issued under the authority of the Commonwealth government.